nlp4fun/nlp4fun.github.io/README.md

 <img src="https://latex.codecogs.com/gif.latex?\frac{1}{\left&space;|&space;G&space;\right&space;|}&space;\sum_{g&space;\in&space;G}&space;\frac{1}{r_{g}}&space;max&space;\left&space;(&space;\frac{1}{t_{g}},\frac{1}{10}&space;\right&space;)" title="\frac{1}{\left | G \right |} \sum_{g \in G} \frac{1}{r_{g}} max \left ( \frac{1}{t_{g}},\frac{1}{10} \right )" />

 where *G* is the set of games and *r<sub>g</sub>* is the rank of the solution, while *t<sub>g</sub>* denotes the minutes taken by the system to produce the tentative solutions.
 Systems that take more than 10 minutes are equally penalized.

+We plan to provide a separate ranking for TV and boardgame, but the final ranking will take into account the whole test-set.

 ### How to Participate